 |HEAD||Dr PAPIEROK Bernard / firstname.lastname@example.org|

-The Fungi Culture Collection of the Institut Pasteur (registered under the acronym UMIP in the World Directory of Collections of Cultures of Micro-organisms) is in charge of about 2700 strains of fungi (filamentous fungi and yeasts) and Actinomycetes, most of which originated from human lesions.
+The Fungi Culture Collection of the Institut Pasteur (registered under the acronym UMIP in the World Directoryof Collections of Cultures of Micro-organisms) is in charge of about 2700 strains of fungi (filamentous fungi and yeasts) and Actinomycetes, most of which originated from human lesions.
 The collection includes also strains from environmental origin (air, soil, decaying plant material, or dead invertebrates, mostly insects).
-In addition to specific collection activities (culture, preservation, identity and viability checking, distribution), the laboratory carried out investigations on entomopathogenic fungi.
+In addition to specific collection activities the laboratory carried out investigations on entomopathogenic fungi.

 As an integral part of the Biological Resource Centre of the Institut Pasteur (CRBIP), the laboratory successfully developed an organization and quality control strategy, to meet as early as in July 2005 the requirements of the international standard ISO 9001:2000.
-Further, according to OECD recommendations regarding biological resource centres (BRC), the laboratory completed in 2007 the validation process of most of the methods used to control phenotypical and molecular characteristics of strains.
+Further, the laboratory was in 2008 involved in the preparation of the French norm dedicated to biological resource centres (BRC) according to OECD recommendations.

 Research and expertise in entomopathogenic fungi

-Keywords: Mycology, Strain collection, Quality control, BRC, Entomophthorales, Systematics
+Keywords: Mycology, Strain collection, Quality control, BRC, Entomopathogenic fungi, Systematics

 Papierok, B., É. Bégaud and C. Bizet.
 2007.
 The Biological Resource Centre of the Institut Pasteur: A dynamic tool for advanced research.
 Research in Microbiology 158: 718-719.